Share RGraph on Twitter Share RGraph on Google Plus Like RGraph on Facebook

 Introduction

-A recent addition to the HTML5 canvas specification is the ability to have dotted or dashed lines.
-They were possible before these additions but it involved a lot of code.
+A recent addition to the canvas specification is the ability to have dotted or dashed lines.
+They were possible before these additions but achieving them involved a lot of code.
 Now that they can be done by using native properties the amount of code involved is reduced to a line or two and you can have curved dotted or dashed lines too.
-The examples shown here demonstrate lines with various dash settings along with a few basic shapes.
+The examples that are shown here demonstrate lines with various dash settings along with a few basic shapes.

 Browser support